 A new charity has been established by Oxford students with the aim of distributing books to the city’s homeless.

-The non-proft organisation Homeless Oxford Literature Drive (HOLD) was set up last month by Hamza Rana, Alex Haveron-Jones and Martha Davies, all from Somerville College.
+The non-proft organisation Homeless Oxford Literature Drive (HOLD) was set up last month by Hamza Rana and Alex Haveron-Jones, from Somerville College.
 This term, HOLD have launched their first book drive where they are collecting donated books from students in a number of JCRs and Porters’ Lodges.

 According to their website the group is “motivated by [its] desire to support the increasing number of homeless people in Oxford [and] work to distribute books amongst the homeless community in the hopes that [it] can offer enjoyment and respite for vulnerable members of our society”.